ZackTanCZ/Expenses_Analysis/README.md

 * MS PowerBI - a business analytics service by Microsoft that provides interactive visualizations and business intelligence capabilities with an easy-to-use interface for end users to create their own reports and dashboards.

 ## Google_API.ipynb
+The objective of the python script is to automatically collate the transactions from each individual spreadsheet into a single source of truth.